birth educator and author

 Pregnancy can be a confusing time, especially if you hold hope for a physiological birth.
 Will it be possible?
 Will it be too painful?
 What about all the scary birth stories you hear?
 Is it just about luck?
 How can you prepare yourself?

-If physiological birth is something you are hopeful for, find out what will make a difference.
+So if physiological birth is something you are hopeful for, find out what will make a difference.

 ‘We wish we’d known about Rhea, her books, and this workshop prior to our first pregnancy.
 We absolutely loved it, and found it far more beneficial than all other birth preparation we did in our first pregnancy’ – Lauren, workshop participant